sunnyvalechha/Aws-Eks/README.md

 EKS is a managed Kubernetes offering or a enterprise supported Kubernetes from AWS.

+* AWS EKS - EKS Cluster has four major parts:

+1. EKS Control Plane: Contains Kubernetes master components like etcd, kube-apiserver, kube-controller.
+It is managed service by AWS.
+2. Worker Nodes & Node Groups: Group of EC2 instance where we run our application workloads.
+3. Fargate Profiles (Serverless): Instead of Ec2 instance, we run our application workloads on Serverless Fargate profiles.
+4. VPC: With Vpc we follow secure networking standards which will allow us to run production workloads on EKS.

 There are 3 ways to use the Kubernetes on AWS:

 1. Self Managed - Creating Control and Data plane all managed by ourself, any patching or any issue faced in any of the components are managed only by us.
 2. Eks 		- Control plane managed by Aws and Data managed by us.
 3. Fargate	- Everything managed by Aws.
 It is a serverless architecture.

 **Practical:-**